 Frequently uttered in the same breath as Tin HiFi and KZ, the Moondrop Aria seeks to balance the desire for a nice set of in-ear monitors (IEM) with an affordable price.
 We put the Aria through its paces to see if it’s worth the upgrade price over some of its contemporaries, or if you ought to stick to the usual suspects.

-Editor’s note: this review was updated on September 13, 2023, to respond to FAQ, and add images and information about the Moondrop Aria SE.
+Editor’s note: this review was updated on December 6, 2024, to note the release of the Moondrop Aria 2.

 Audio enthusiasts looking for in-ear monitors for less than $100 can certainly afford the Moondrop Aria.
 Anyone interested in a portable set of wired earbuds without compromising audio quality.
 Folks dipping their toes into audiophile style earbuds who want nice sound, but don’t want to shell out large sums of cash should check out the Moondrop Aria.